As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about life on the island sans wheels.

 2 km, ~45 min walk

-I only just discovered this beach but it has quickly become my favorite on the island.
-It’s small and secluded, surrounded by rocks and has just one restaurant/bar.
+I only just discovered this beach but it has quickly become one of my favorites on the island.
+It’s small and secluded, surrounded by rocks and has just one restaurant and one bar.
 The water is deep enough for good swimming and there’s a lot to see in terms of snorkeling.
+Try going to the rocks to the right of the beach for snorkeling.

 To get here from the 7-Eleven in Sairee, walk up the road away from Sairee beach towards Smile Mart/the Gym.
 You’ll pass a sign for Mango Viewpoint on your left.
 Keep going straight and down the hill until you hit the beach.
 It’s a hilly hike and you’ll be nice and sweaty by the time you arrive.